Adaptive Cumulative Mass Calibration with Conformal Prediction: Experiments

 \subsection{Synthetic Experiment}

-We evaluate calibration on a controlled synthetic benchmark where the ground-truth probabilities \(\ptrue(y\mid x)\) are available, enabling exact computation of probability-sensitive metrics (NLL, Brier) against \(\ptrue\).
+We evaluate calibration on a synthetic dataset where the ground-truth probabilities \( \ptrue( y \mid x) \) are available, which allows us to compute values of Kullback-Leibler divergence (KL) exactly, using \( \ptrue \).
+Note that KL is a proper calibration error (it is 0 iff \( \ptrue = \pmodel \) for all \(x\))~\citep{gruber2022better}, and the smaller it is, the better calibration is achieved.
 A complete description of the data-generating process is presented in Appendix~\ref{sec:appendix_synthetic_experiment}.
-Here, we summarize the main findings.
+Figure~\ref{fig:synthetic_experiment_results} summarizes the main results.

-Figure~\ref{fig:synthetic_experiment} shows an example dataset (right) and the aggregated results (left) as the number of classes \(K\) varies.
-The performance of our algorithm improves with \(K\), and the proposed method, instantiated with MR selection, constant score transformation, MSP scores, and \(\alpha=0.1\), achieves the lowest NLL and Brier scores, and substantially reduces CMCE relative to the baselines.
-This indicates better probability calibration (NLL/Brier) and improved cumulative-mass calibration (CMCE) in the multiclass regime, especially when the number of classes is large.
+The proposed algorithms (Naive CMCE and TS) demonstrate strong performance across different metrics and numbers of classes \( K \).
+Moreover, our \emph{adaptive} TS (instantiated with constant score transformation, MSP scores, and \( \alpha=0.01 \)) consistently achieves low KL divergence and substantially reduces CMCE, despite not being explicitly optimized for it.
+Our adaptive TS is the only calibration procedure that does not degrade \(\alpha\)-CMCE with the increase of \( K \).

+The synthetic experiment clearly shows that our \emph{adaptive} TS calibration method shows reasonable results for a moderate number of classes, while significantly improving performance when the number of classes is large.
+We observe the same behaviour in real-world image datasets.